imagobea/hackerrank/data-structures/linked-lists/easy-delete-node-at-position/05-delete-node-at-position.md

 }

 /*
- * Complete the 'insertNodeAtPosition' function below.
+ * Complete the 'deleteNode' function below.
  *
  * The function is expected to return an INTEGER_SINGLY_LINKED_LIST.
  * The function accepts following parameters:
  *  1. INTEGER_SINGLY_LINKED_LIST llist
- *  2. INTEGER data
- *  3. INTEGER position
+ *  2. INTEGER position
  */

 /*